precice/precice.github.io/content/docs/adapters/gismo/adapter-gismo.md

 G+Smo (pronounced gismo or gizmo) is a C++ library for isogeometric analysis (IGA).
 Geometry plus simulation modules aims at the seamless integration of Computer-aided Design (CAD) and Finite Element Analysis (FEA).

+## What can it do?
+This adapter can read/write the following fields in a surface coupling setup:

+- Temperature (read + write)
+- Temperature surface-normal gradient (read + write)
+- Heat flux (read + write)
+- Stress (read)
+- Force (read)
+- Displacement (read + write)
+- Pressure (read)
+- Velocity (write)
+- Velocity surface-normal gradient (write)

+All features of preCICE are supported, including implicit coupling, nearest-projection mapping and radial basis function based mapping.

 ## Aim of the adapter

 The G+Smo adapter provides a collection of examples demonstrating the use of G+Smo solvers adapted for preCICE.
 A particular focus lies on the IGA functionality of G+Smo.